KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

 ::: tip Note
 In the examples below, I will use the username `dragonhound`.
 Please replace this with your own username.
-Make sure to use a passowrd manager like [KeePassXC](https://keepassxc.org/) to generate and store your sudo passwords an SSH keys, and backup your password database to a secure location so you dont lose access to your server if your desktop/laptop fails.
+Make sure to use a password manager like [KeePassXC](https://keepassxc.org/) to generate and store your sudo passwords an SSH keys, and backup your password database to a secure location so you dont lose access to your server if your desktop/laptop fails.
 :::

 - **Update the system**: `sudo apt-get update && sudo apt-get upgrade -y`